MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-apps-in-Teams-desktop-client.md

 ## Capabilities

-The Teams desktop client incorporates debugging capabilities in the appl templates scaffolded by the Teams Toolkit:
+The Teams desktop client incorporates debugging capabilities in the app templates scaffolded by the Teams Toolkit:

 * Bot
-* Copilot Plugin
+* Copilot Engine Copilot
 * Custom Copilot
 * Message Extension